 - Take painkillers.
 There may be times when the pain begins to adversely affect your everyday life.
 In this instance, over-the-counter painkillers may help.
-According to Arthritis Research UK, simple painkillers like paracetamol are effective to take “before the pain becomes very bad,” and anti-inflammatories such as ibuprofen may also help reduce swelling and discomfort.
+According to Versus Arthritis, simple painkillers like paracetamol are effective to take “before the pain becomes very bad,” and anti-inflammatories such as ibuprofen may also help reduce swelling and discomfort.

 - Avoid low chairs.
 It may be that your favourite sofa is actually not quite as wonderful after all, especially if it has a low seat.
 Any type of chair that has a low seat involves a lot more bending to get up and down from, which can play havoc on your hip.
 Instead, invest in a higher chair or stool, which won’t place so much strain on your affected joint.